-Video gambling in Illinois is also about to change due to adjustments in the large truck stops category.
-The new Illinois gaming machines legislation allows licensed large truck stop establishments to have up to 10 Illinois slot machines.
+Video gaming in Illinois is also about to change due to adjustments in the large truck stops category.
+The new Illinois video gaming machines legislation allows licensed large truck stop establishments to have up to 10 Illinois slot machines.
 This rule was originally going to replace the rules concerning regular truck stop establishments and remove them, but a last-minute change prevented a potential battle about retroactively outlawing previous gaming at regular truck stops.

 To be considered a large truck stop, the location must be within three road miles of a freeway interchange.
 It must also sell at least 50,000 gallons of diesel fuel every month.
 This is higher than the previous rule, which required only 10,000 gallons.